3. Git - A Quick Guide#

 git status

-or add -v for a more verbose status
+or include -v for a more verbose status

 cd <your-repo-name>